henrikmidtiby/assignment-grader/Readme.md

 Save the list in the file `questions.txt`.

-The file could be structured like this
+The file must be structured with three columns like this:
 ```
-1a	Recreate figure
+1a	5	Recreate figure
-1b	Describe content of figure
+1b	6	Describe content of figure
-2a	Second exercise description
+2a	2	Second exercise description
 ```
+The first column is the question id, the second column is the weight assigned to the question and the third column is a description of question

 5. Fill in rubric answers / grades in the `grades.txt` file.